 I have a ministry…that I’ve had for 15 years…but somehow didn’t quite realize it until recently.
 Several years ago in a class we had to share a little about ourselves and what ministry we were involved in, and I remember saying “uh, well, I’m not involved in any ministry right now.” – Gee, I felt lame and useless for the Lord.
 Yet, since 1997, my spouse and I have had over a dozen international students live with us from the countries of Germany, Austria, Finland, France, Estonia, Australia, Taiwan, India, Saudi Arabia and soon we will welcome our first students from Latvia.
 So…how is it that I have never quite seen this as a ministry?

 One reason: Having a guest in our home has become so normal for us, that we just see it as, well, normal!
 We just do it…it is everyday life.
-Secondly, and I don’t want this to come across as too negative or critical, but we have never really been made to feel like we have a ministry by the church or fellow Christians.
-I feel that hosting international students in your home (or reaching out to them in other ways) is an undervalued and under-promoted ministry option by the church.
+Secondly, and I don’t want this to come across as too negative or critical, but we have never been made to feel like we have a ministry by the church or fellow Christians.
+I feel that hosting international students in your home (and/or reaching out to them in other ways) is an undervalued and under-promoted ministry option by the church.

 Last year a ESL student was living with us, and she became frustrated that her english was not improving faster.
-Part of the problem was she was isolating herself at our house and seemed intimidated by American culture.
-She needed to be in more situations where she could listen to English being spoken, and practice her English too.
+Part of the problem was she was isolating herself at our house and was intimidated by American culture.
+She needed to be in more situations where she could listen to English being spoken and practice her English.
 We thought it would be helpful if someone might invite her to dinner, invite her to join them on a family outing, or meet her for coffee/tea.
 We put out the word, and not a single person responded.
 I specifically asked a woman of similar age who also had an interest in overseas missionary work – surely she would be interested in reaching out to our student!
 But, no, she gave me some vague excuses and declined.
 Sigh.

 Since outreach to international students seems to be undervalued and under-promoted, I am brainstorming ways to highlight this ministry option.
 (Note the word option.
 Again, this ministry is not for everyone.)